cel243/Pale_Quote_Finder/README.md

 Extra Materials are downloaded as `Pale_Chapters/EM/(<EM NUMBER>) [<CHAPTER>] <TITLE>.txt`.
 For example, the "Path Practicalities" extra material will be downloaded as `Pale_Chapters/EM/(35) [9.3] Path Practicalities.txt`.

 **Run both of the above commands with no arguments to download all of Pale.
-See the documentation in the files themselves to explore other download options.**
+See below to explore other download options.**

 ### Adding New Chapters and Extra Materials